 Rufous-bellied Mountain Tanager is also one of our key targets.
 We should add further parrots to our list which might include Scaly-headed Parrot and Grey-hooded Parakeet.
-A high-altitude bird that we really hope will cooperate is Zimmer's Tapaculo.
-Rock Earthcreeper and Rufous-banded Miner are usually easy enough to find.
-Then we will head to Salta looking for Cream-backed Woodpecker, Smoke-colored Pewee, Rough-legged Tyrannulet, White-bellied Hummingbird, the beautiful Plush-crested Jay, Golden-winged Cacique and Grey-cowled Wood Rail.
+Zimmer's Tapaculo is another high-altitude species that we really hope will cooperate with us.
+Thankfully, Rock Earthcreeper and Rufous-banded Miner are usually easy enough to find.
+Finally, we will head to Salta looking for Cream-backed Woodpecker, Smoke-colored Pewee, Rough-legged Tyrannulet, White-bellied Hummingbird, the beautiful Plush-crested Jay, Golden-winged Cacique and Grey-cowled Wood Rail.
 Overnight: Hotel Boutique Villa Vicuña, Salta

 The handsome Cream-backed Woodpecker is possible around Salta.
 Day 7.
-Salta to the Chaco habitats of Joaquín V. González Today we shall explore El Chaco where a diverse array of new birds awaits us.
+Salta to the Chaco habitats of Joaquín V. González Today we will explore the Chaco where a diverse array of new birds awaits us.
 This dry desert, dominated by scrub and large cacti, is found only in northern Argentina, Paraguay and southern Bolivia.
-There is a long list of immensely-wanted species, such as Black-legged Seriema, Tataupa Tinamou, Brushland Tinamou and the spectacular-looking Quebracho Crested Tinamou, Chaco Chachalaca, Many-colored Chaco Finch, the sought-after Black-bodied Woodpecker, spectacular woodcreepers such as Red-billed Scythebill, Scimitar-billed Woodcreeper, Great Rufous Woodcreeper and their smaller relative, Narrow-billed Woodcreeper.
-Chaco Puffbird will hopefully be added to our list at some point.
-Spot-winged Falconet is never easy and it usually needs quite a bit of work.
-Much easier are Lark-like Brushrunner, Crested Hornero, the sometimes-skulking Crested Gallito, Chaco Earthcreeper should hopefully be found too while new parrot species add splashes of color.
-As always, there are far more birds than we can mention here and these two days represent the most productive days of the trip in terms of adding many high-quality species to our growing bird list.
+There is a long list of highly desired species, such as Black-legged Seriema, Tataupa Tinamou, Brushland Tinamou and the spectacular-looking Quebracho Crested Tinamou, Chaco Chachalaca, Many-colored Chaco Finch, Black-bodied Woodpecker, spectacular woodcreepers such as Red-billed Scythebill, Scimitar-billed Woodcreeper, Great Rufous Woodcreeper and their smaller relative, Narrow-billed Woodcreeper.
+Spot-backed Puffbird will hopefully be added to our list at some point.
+Spot-winged Falconet is never easy, and it usually needs quite a bit of work.
+Much easier are Lark-like Brushrunner, Crested Hornero, and the sometimes-skulking Crested Gallito, with Chaco Earthcreeper hopefully added to the list too.
+As always, there are far more birds than we can mention here, and these two days represent the most productive days of the trip in terms of adding many highquality species to our growing bird list.
 We should mention that we'll be sure to try for Chaco Owl at night.
 Overnight: Las Lajitas, Chaco

 The most-wanted Black-legged Seriema is one of the main targets in the Chaco.
 Day 8.
 Chaco habitats at Joaquin V. González to Calilegua National Park This is another day looking for specials of the thorny habitats of the Chaco woodlands.
-Among the many species we might encounter are Greater Rhea, Tataupa Tinamou, Bicolored Hawk, Blue-crowned Parakeet, Striped Cuckoo, Ferruginous Pygmy Owl, Blue-tufted Starthroat, Chaco Puffbird, Chaco Earthcreeper, White-barred Piculet, White Woodpecker, Campo Flicker, Turquoise-fronted Amazon, Great Antshrike, Variable Antshrike and Stripe-backed Antbird.
+Among the many species we might encounter are Greater Rhea, Tataupa Tinamou, Bicolored Hawk, Blue-crowned Parakeet, Striped Cuckoo, Ferruginous Pygmy Owl, Blue-tufted Starthroat, Spot-backed Puffbird, Chaco Earthcreeper, White-barred Piculet, White Woodpecker, Campo Flicker, Turquoise-fronted Amazon, Great Antshrike, Variable Antshrike and Stripe-backed Antbird.
 From here, we drive to Calilegua National Park, looking for birds we may have previously missed.
-Calilegua National Park is a stunning destination for birding.
-It protects important Yungas cloudforest habitat and we will get to explore this impressive park and its avifauna over the next couple of days.
+Calilegua National Park is a stunning destination for birding which protects important Yungas cloudforest habitat, and we will get to explore this impressive park and its avifauna over the next couple of days.
 Overnight: Posada del Sol, Calilegua Day 9.
-Birding Calilegua National Park We spend an entire day in Calilegua National Park itself and on the second day we bird beyond the park as far as the small town of San Francisco.
-We have a long list of tantalizing birds to find.
-The steep, forested slopes are home to birds like Black-and-white Hawk-Eagle, Black-and-chestnut and Solitary Eagle, Bat Falcon, Dusky-legged Guan, Golden-collared Macaw, Speckled Hummingbird, Blue-capped Puffleg, Slender-tailed Woodstar, Blue-crowned Trogon, Yungas Manakin, Golden-olive Woodpecker, Great Rufous and Black-banded Woodcreeper, Giant Antshrike, Sclater's Tyrannulet, White-throated Antpitta, Mountain Wren, Sclater's Nightingale-Thrush, Glossy-black Thrush, Rusty-browed Warbling Finch, Grey-browed Brushfinch, Crested Oropendola and Yungas Pygmy Owl.
+Birding Calilegua National Park We will spend an entire day in Calilegua National Park itself where we will target a long list of tantalizing birds.
+The steep, forested slopes are home to birds like Black-and-white Hawk-Eagle, Black-and-chestnut and Solitary Eagle, Bat Falcon, Yungas Guan, Golden-collared Macaw, Speckled Hummingbird, Blue-capped Puffleg, Slender-tailed Woodstar, Blue-crowned Trogon, Yungas Manakin, Golden-olive Woodpecker, Great Rufous and Black-banded Woodcreeper, Giant Antshrike, Sclater's Tyrannulet, White-throated Antpitta, Mountain Wren, Speckled Nightingale-Thrush, Glossy-black Thrush, Rusty-browed Warbling Finch, Grey-browed Brushfinch, Crested Oropendola and Yungas Pygmy Owl.
 Overnight: Posada del Sol, Calilegua